Additional Information & FAQs

 - Ride comfortably in a minibus for several hours at a stretch

 Scotland is a land of sunshine, mists, wind, rain and anything else it feels like doing.
 Conditions can change quickly but tours will not be cancelled due to poor weather.
 There might be slightly altered itineraries but tours will still go ahead.
 The most important thing is to be prepared for all weather conditions to ensure you are comfortable.
 Some of the most amazing photos can be taken just before or after storms the light can be incredibly intense and certainly brings you closer to nature!
 Highland locals would say it is possible to experience all four seasons in one day and if you don’t like the weather – just wait 20 minutes!
+The weather of Wales is more predictable, tour itineraries might be slightly altered due to the weather conditions, but again tours will still go ahead.

 What to bring